Mission Trips - Service Immersion

 Each year, Jesuit High School students take numerous service immersion trips near and far.
 These mission trips frequently take place for 7-10 days during the summer but can occur during other breaks from school.

-The past several summers, student contingents representing Jesuit have served those less fortunate in South Dakota, Appalachia (trips to north Georgia and to southern Virginia), and Nicaragua.
+The past several summers, student contingents representing Jesuit have served those less fortunate in South Dakota, Appalachia (trips to north Georgia, southern Virginia, and South Carolina), Nicaragua, Colombia, and Guatemala.
 In addition, members of the service club Agmen Christi travel to Belle Glade several times annually to assist the community there, and many Jesuit students and alumni take part in the Muscular Dystrophy Association's Summer Camp for kids each year, a week-long, overnight camp in Brandon.

 Whether locally, throughout Florida, across the country, or abroad, Jesuit students are committed to serving those less fortunate.
-See below how Jesuit students have made an impact in South Dakota, Appalachia, and Nicaragua, or click here view a story from the Fall 2017 issue of Jesuit's Perspectives magazine about the Summer 2017 mission trips.
+See below how Jesuit students have made an impact in South Dakota, Appalachia, and Nicaragua, or click here view a story from the Spring 2019 issue of Jesuit's Perspectives magazine about the "Men for Others" of Jesuit High School.

 South Dakota 2017